 A review and study of algebraic topics including equations and inequalities, algebraic, exponential, and logarithmic functions, systems of equations and inequalities.
 Emphasis is placed on application and review of skills.
-A student who has earned credit in MATH 186 may subsequently enroll in MATH 156 and/or MATH 157, counting all grades in grade point averages, but receiving only 3 credit hours toward graduation.
-This is not a course designed to introduce algebra to students for the first time.
+A student who has earned credit for a higher-level mathematics class may not enroll in MATH 156 without permission from the Mathematics Department.
 Credit Hours: 3

 MATH 157 Plane Trigonometry

 The essentials of trigonometry with some applications.
 Practical skills, problem solving and computational skills are emphasized.
-A student who has earned credit in MATH 186 may subsequently enroll in MATH 156 and/or MATH 157, counting all grades in grade point averages, but receiving only 3 credit hours toward graduation.
+A student who has earned credit for a higher-level mathematics class may not enroll in MATH 157 without permission from the Mathematics Department.
+Prerequisites: Grade of C or better in MATH 156 – College Algebra (or the equivalent).
 Credit Hours: 2